cwi-dis/igor/doc/using.md

 ### igorCA

 Certificate Authority command line tool.
-Call without arguments for a list of commands.
+Call `igorCA help` for a list of commands.
+More detail (a little more:-) can be found in [../igor/plugins/ca/readmd.md](../igor/plugins/ca/readme.md).

 ## ~/.igor directory structure